ahonor/rundeck-vagrant/anvils-demo/README.md

 #### Restart

+The Restart job is run by the Operations team to manage the web tier's restart procedure.

 The Restart job includes a "method" option to support the two methods to stop the web servers, "normal" and "force".
 Also, because the location of the application installation directory is expected to vary, a "dir" option is also presented.

 This job is defined to execute on nodes tagged "www".
+The Restart job actually builds on two lower level jobs, web/stop and web/start.
+This kind of job composition is typical for rundeck users as it gives them building blocks to create higher levels of automation later.

 * [job source](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/jobs/Restart.xml)

 #### Status

+The Status job is used by both Developers and Operations to get a heath check of the web tier.

 The Status job executes a procedure written by the devs to check the health of the web tier.
 By default, rundeck jobs stop if a failure occurs.
 This Status job takes advantage of rundeck